University of Wisconsin Logo PNG

 before 2000

-The logo, which was in use until the 2000s, contains an image of Bascom Hall.
+The logo, used until the 2000s, contains an image of Bascom Hall.
 This building is considered one of the main symbols of the University of Wisconsin-Madison.
 It was built in 1857 and has served as the administrative center of the institution ever since.
-The triangular roof, six columns, and base with three arches are the main features of the architectural style called “kollegiate Gothic,” which was popular in the United States in the late 19th and early 20th centuries.
+The triangular roof, six columns, and base with three arches are the main features of the architectural style called “kollegiate Gothic,” popular in the United States in the late 19th and early 20th centuries.
 The artists didn’t detail the drawing, but they made sure Bascom Hall was recognizable.
 They recreated the main elements of the building in dark red and complemented them with white dividing lines.

 Beneath the emblem is a black wordmark: a three-line inscription that reads “UNIVERSITY OF WISCONSIN MADISON.”
 To align all three lines in width, the designers enlarged the word “WISCONSIN” and used wide letter spacing for “MADISON.”
 The text is in Friz Quadrata’s signature font with barely noticeable serifs and original curves.